Healthcare has a retention problem, and it’s not unique to clinical staff.

 In most healthcare organizations, front-office staff handle every step of the patient intake process for both scheduled and walk-in visits.
 That’s a big workload in the best of times—and for understaffed organizations, this labor-intensive process can make it challenging to operate at scale.

 Technology can help simplify patient intake.
-Tools like mobile check-in, for example, can keep patients out of the waiting room by letting them conveniently check in for their appointment from wherever they wish.
+Tools like mobile check-in, for example, can keep patients out of the waiting room by letting them complete medical check-in from wherever they wish.
 Mobile registration also allows patients to digitally complete their demographic, clinical and insurance paperwork before they set foot in their provider’s office—no staff involvement required.